22 Budget-Friendly Friendsgiving Games

 See questions you can use in our Thanksgiving Trivia Quiz.

-If you want to have this activity for other occasions, check out our holiday-themed trivia quizzes as well as our music, movies, TV, sports, geography, and decades trivia quizzes.
+If you want to try this activity for other occasions, check out our holiday-themed trivia quizzes and our music, movies, TV, sports, geography, and decades trivia quizzes.

 If you are thinking of good Friendsgiving game ideas for adults, consider assembling a group around the table and playing a game of Headbands.